Could leasing a vehicle be a better option for you than buying one outright? Find out more with our guide.

 Gap insurance covers you for the difference between what the insurance company pays out and what you still owe on the car, so it might be worth considering if you've taken out car finance.

-Bear in mind, though, that there have been criticisms of the Gap insurance industry so you should review all your options before committing to a policy.
+Bear in mind that you should review all your options before committing to a policy.